-Description of Activities Proposed for Authorization: The proposed reissuance of the RPs would continue to authorize the maintenance, repair, replacement, improvement, and widening of existing roads, and the construction of new roads, bridges, culverts, and associated structures.
-See the enclosed draft of the RPs for a complete description of activities proposed for authorization and proposed terms and conditions for use of the RPs.
+Description of Authorized Activities: These RPs authorize the maintenance, repair, replacement, improvement, and widening of existing roads, and the construction of new roads, bridges, culverts, and associated structures.
+See the enclosed RPs for a complete description of authorized activities, and the terms and conditions for RP use.